namishh/crystal/.github/README.md

 2. hosts/ folder
   + This folder contains configurations for our machines
-  + The `nixl` folder is the main one where my configuration is stored, the `shared` one contains configurations that would be same for all machines that I am _gonna_ own.
+  + The `frostbyte` folder is the main one where my configuration is stored, the `shared` one contains configurations that would be same for all machines that I am _gonna_ own.

 3. home/ folder
   + this folder contains the home-manager configuration for different users.
 Like before `shared` contains configurations that would be same for all users.